7.7 C

 The ghostly tales of Silverpilen ghost train

-Stories about the Silverpilen have been whispered across Stockholm for decades, transforming it into a ghostly figure in the city’s collective imagination.
+For decades, the city’s collective imagination has transformed stories about the Silverpilen into a ghostly figure.
 According to legend, the Silverpilen only appears late at night, stopping at deserted stations, or sometimes even passing through without stopping.

 Passengers lucky—or perhaps unlucky—enough to board this spectral train are said to experience a journey that lasts much longer than expected, sometimes described as a ride to the “other side.”